Beginner Track • Topic 18

 FAR Part 16: Exception to Fair Opportunity.
 Task and delivery orders off IDIQ and requirements contracts.
 Authority: FAR 16.507-6.

 People use "J&A" interchangeably for all of these, but each document has its own name and its own lane.
-When someone says "sole source justification," a sharp contracting officer hears "commercial item, open market, under the SAT."
+When someone says "sole source," a sharp contracting officer asks what procedure and authority apply: Part 12 simplified procedures, Part 6, Part 8, or Part 16.
 Using the wrong authority is one of the most common errors in contracting files.
-When in doubt, figure out what you are buying and where you are buying it from, and the correct authority follows from there.
+When in doubt, figure out what you are buying, what procedure you are using, and which threshold you are inside.

 6 What Goes Into a Sole Source Justification